Bargs/Notes/books/joyOfClojure/ch10_notes.md

 Each agent has a queue which holds actions that will be performed on its value.
 These actions are performed one at a time, modifying the agent's value for each subsequent action.
 Actions are queued using the `send` and `send-off` forms.
 Agents are created with the `agent` function.

+Agents can be useful to serialize access to a resource.
+With explicit locks there would be a danger of deadlock if multiple locks were in play, and even without multiple locks you'd risk having some threads starve while waiting for the lock.
+Because agents are asynchronous and require no lock, neither of these are a problem.
+In other languages you might write a queue to deal with these problems, but agents give you the same behavior for free.

+If for some reason you need to block until an action has been performed by an agent, you can use `await` and `await-for` to wait until all the actions the thread has sent to a set of agents have completed. `await-for` is the same as await except you can specify a time out.